kosch104/CS2-WeatherPlus/README.md

 ## Mod Link: https://mods.paradoxplaza.com/mods/77640/Windows

-## Recently added localization for: zh-HANS, de-DE, fr-FR, ja-JP, ko-KR.

-Please improve these for me! join the Cities 2 Modding discord server https://discord.gg/tT2aHHM3PX, you'll find the files in the Weather Plus mod section.

-## Description:
+## Weather Plus
 Easy control over the weather and time.
 Set a custom temperature with a bit of rain to create a humid climate, want minus 50 degree winters? no problem!
 Scorching hot summer? why not!

+Please note that only the visual time is changed, the actual simulation is not affected.

+## Features
+- Set Custom Temperature
+- Set Custom Precipitation
+- Set Custom Cloudiness
+- Set Custom Visual Time (Presets and Full Control)

 ## Credits:

+- Credit to **DanielVNZ** for creating the original mod and allowing me to continue development
-Credit to Jacob on discord for the name idea of "Weather+" Credit to NearDivinity on discord for the mod idea Credit to 89pleasure, optimus-code for their help and support as well as for Gooee.
+- Credit to **Jacob** on discord for the name idea of "Weather+"
-Credit to TwotoolusFly_Lsh.st for the Korean translation.
+- Credit to **NearDivinity** on discord for the mod idea

-## NOTES:
-Unable to get icon for Rain working, using a Diamond as a placeholder for now.
-When loading the game you will see 1/2 a second worth of Rain/Snow (depending on your temperature and Clouds (If you have the sliders set to 0 or the "Sun" preset selected.
+- Credit to **Nyoko** for Logo Creation.